pipicodes/secure-gateway-reference-design/General-Task.md

 ## Flow notes
 - The backend should resolve country using the client IP (more reliable than browser-only).
+- Language is selected via a simple country→locale mapping, with **English fallback**.
 - If lookup fails, fallback to **English** and allow a manual language selector.
 - Cache country results briefly to reduce dependency on the external geo service.
 - Avoid logging sensitive payment data on the client or in URL parameters.

 ---

 ## Localization Only (no payment submission)

 ```mermaid